-Table 1: Summary statistics for the sample traces
+Table 3.1 Summary statistics for the sample traces.

-Table 1 presents a summary of the statistics of these two datasets.
-A graph of the number of concurrent flows is shown in Figure 5.
+Table 3.1 presents a summary of the statistics of these two datasets.
+A graph of the number of concurrent flows is shown in Figure 3.5.
 For the purposes of our graph, a flow is defined to be active between the time of its first and last packet, with a 60 second maximum inter-packet spacing.
+This number is chosen in accordance with other measurement studies [13][22].